Regional 1 Midlands: League table

+Green background is the promotion place.
+Pink background are the relegation places (subject to confirmation by the RFU).
+Updated: 19 April 2025 Source: "Regional 1 Midlands".
+England Rugby.

 2023–24

 Departing were Dudley Kingswinford, promoted to National League 2 West.
 Lichfield and Nuneaton were relegated to Regional 2 Midlands North and Regional 2 Midlands East respectively.
 Oundle (7th) left on a level transfer to Regional 1 South East.